DEGIRO review

 Not available

 No fractional shares.
-No savings plan / auto-invest.
-No multi-currency wallet.
-No CFD or forex.
-No interest on cash.
-These are genuine gaps versus Trade Republic or IBKR.
+No savings plan or auto-invest.
+No forex or CFD trading.
+No published credit interest rate on cash.
+Foreign-currency cash accounts are available as a Manual FX feature, not the default, and conversion otherwise defaults to AutoFX at 0.25%.
+These are gaps versus Trade Republic or IBKR.

 Step-by-step buying guide: How to buy ETFs on DEGIRO · Background: UCITS vs US ETFs